 For use in a 1,3-dipolar cycloaddition reaction, see 3-Hydroxypyridine, A13910.

 Undergoes the Baylis-Hillman reaction (addition to aldehydes in the presence of 1,4-Diazabicyclo[2.2.2]octane, A14003): Tetrahedron, 44, 6095 (1988).

 See also Divinyl sulfone, L12827.

+Harmful if swallowed.
 Causes skin irritation.
-Causes serious eye irritation.
 May cause an allergic skin reaction.
+Causes serious eye damage.
 May cause respiratory irritation.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Contaminated work clothing should not be allowed out of the workplace.
 Wear protective gloves/protective clothing/eye protection/face protection.
 IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
 IF ON SKIN: Wash with plenty of soap and water.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Immediately call a POISON CENTER or doctor/physician.
 Rinse mouth.
 If skin irritation or rash occurs: Get medical advice/attention.
 Take off contaminated clothing and wash before reuse.
 Dispose of contents/ container to an approved waste disposal plant